Brightcove

 Tech Talk

-First, the good news: we are busy working on making HLS playback within the Brightcove Player better, faster, and more stable!
-To do that we have had to throw out our assumptions and start looking at the problem we were facing without any preconceptions.
+We are busy working on making HLS playback within the Brightcove Player better, faster, and more stable.
+To do that, we have had to throw out our assumptions and start looking at the problem we were facing without any preconceptions.

 The Challenge